Date of Meeting: Tuesday, 1/30/2018

-Join DDVA on January 31, 2017 for a day of dyslexia advocacy work.
-On our fourth annual organized advocacy day, we will bring the community together at the Richmond General Assembly Building to visit legislators in their offices to educate them on dyslexia by sharing our stories in order to direct their attention toward the almost 1 in 5 Virginians that are affected.
+Join DDVA on January 30, 2018 for a day of dyslexia advocacy work.
+On our 5th annual organized advocacy day, we will bring the community together at the Richmond General Assembly Building to visit legislators in their offices to educate them on dyslexia by sharing our stories in order to direct their attention toward the almost 1 in 5 Virginians that are affected.

 Let us know if you have an appointment with your legislator here:

-Advocacy Day Canvassing Efforts – Log your appointment here!
+Advocacy Day Canvassing Efforts – Log your appointment here soon!

-Join us on January 30th at the Capital Ale House at 6pm to introduce ourselves, see old friends and learn about the next day’s advocacy work!
+Join us on January 29th at the Legend Brewing at 5:30pm to introduce ourselves, see old friends and learn about the next day’s advocacy work!

 How can you help?

-Reach out to your representatives TODAY to schedule a visit in your district office in the coming months or for a sit down in their office in Richmond on January 31st if the date is close.
+Reach out to your representatives TODAY to schedule a visit in your district office in the coming month or for a sit down in their office in Richmond on January 30th as the date grows closer.
 Our lobbying consultants have shared that a legislator with prior knowledge of dyslexia will be much more likely to vote for a proposed bill!
-Share why the Virginia General Assembly should pass dyslexia legislation in 2017?
 This means we need to make our introductions now so that our time in Richmond will be used for further education and (hopefully) an introduction to the proposed legislation we would like to get passed.

 What is ‘The Ask”?